DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: DMol Diffusion

 A common issue with most known diffusion models is the large number of steps needed for convergence~\cite{hang2023efficient, wang2024closer}.
-Although there are typically no strict time constraints for molecule generation, for large training sets the computational complexity may be overwhelming (see also the Results section).
-Hence, one important question is how to reduce the number of diffusion steps for graph generation, and at the same time, improve the utility of the model.
-These issues are addressed via our new DMol diffusion model.
+For large training sets the computational complexity may be overwhelming (see our Results section).
+Hence, the first important question is how to reduce the number of diffusion steps for graph generation, and at the same time, preserve the chemical utility of the model.
+These issues are addressed by DMol.